schwannden/ndn-on-galileo/building_galileo_image_on_debian.md

 ```
 Now we have all we need for building Galileo image!

-#### Applying changes
+#### Applying Changes
 ```
-cd ~/ndn/meta-clanton_v1.0.1
+cd ~/ndn/Galileo-Runtime/meta-clanton_v1.0.1
 ```
-First we need to edit image recipe to make sure all relevent packges are in Galileo.
+First we need to edit the image recipe to make sure all relevent packges are in Galileo.
 Edit `meta-clanton-distro/recipes-core/images/image-full.bb`
-1. increase the image filesystem ten times to around 3 G:
+1. Increase the image filesystem ten times to around 3 G:
     `IMAGE_ROOTFS_SIZE = "3072000"`
 2. Add features:
     `IMAGE_FEATURES += "package-management dev-pkgs"`
     The added option `dev-pkgs` means install the development packages (headers and extra library links) for all packages installed in a given image.
 3. Add packages
-    ```IMAGE_INSTALL += "autoconf automake binutils binutils-symlinks cpp cpp-symlinks gcc gcc-symlinks g++ g++-symlinks gettext make libstdc++ libstdc++-dev file coreutils boost"```
+    `IMAGE_INSTALL += "autoconf automake binutils binutils-symlinks cpp cpp-symlinks gcc gcc-symlinks g++ g++-symlinks gettext make libstdc++ libstdc++-dev file coreutils boost"`

 Then edit `meta-oe/meta-oe/recipes-support/boost/boost.inc` to add `chrono` and `random` libraries.
-These two libraries are not installed by default, but are needed for NDN development (one can find out what boost libraries are required in `.waf-tools/boost.py`).
+These two libraries are not installed by default but are needed for NDN development.
+(One can find out what boost libraries are required in `.waf-tools/boost.py`.)

 ```
   7 BOOST_LIBS = "\